ZackFra/Salesforce-Moxygen/README.md

-# Moxygen
+# Salesforce Moxygen

-Moxygen is a light-weight Salesforce mocking framework for Apex unit testing.
+Salesforce Moxygen is a light-weight Salesforce mocking framework for Apex unit testing.

 The ORM object encapsulates both DML and query logic by creating non-static wrappers around their respective static Database metods.